farizrahman4u/loopgpt/README.md

 agent.cli()
 ```

-You can also run a saved agent from the command line:
+or by running the saved agent from the command line:

 ```bash
 loopgpt run ResearchGPT.json